LATEST CORONAVIRUS (COVID-19) UPDATES:

-Also included should be procedures for use of the
+Also include procedures for use of the

 Swimming Pool and Water Attraction Fecal Incident Response Report.
 Refer to the CDC Fecal Incident Response Recommendations for more information.

-Environmental Health Division Office.
+Pay the one-time pre-inspection/application fee.
 This must be paid before any site visits will be conducted.

 A pre-inspection of the facility must occur.
 All pre-inspections must be scheduled at least two (2) weeks in advance.
 Any violations found during the pre-inspection must be corrected pursuant to applicable state and local requirements prior to issuance of the